It came as little surprise to find thoroughbreds in the paddock at York Racecourse at the roll out for stage two of the 2014 Tour de France.

 We focused on the steed of Rein Taaramäe.
 Once a rider of seemingly limitless potential – king of the mountains at Pais Vasco aged 22; a Grand Tour stage winner two years later – Taaramäe has suffered two quiet seasons more recently, but showed signs of a return to his best form at this year’s Tour of Turkey, where he won stage three and finished second overall.
 There, however, he fell victim to the sporting assault of cycling’s latest enfant terrible, Britain’s Adam Yates.

-Let’s take a close look at Taaramäe’s LOOK 695 Aerolight.
+Let’s take a closer look at Taaramäe’s LOOK 695 Aerolight.

 Please enter your email so we can keep you updated with news, features and the latest offers.
 If you are not interested you can unsubscribe at any time.
 We will never sell your data and you'll only get messages from us and our partners whose products and services we think you'll enjoy.